 Our Organisational Structure

 A member of the Russell Group of research-intensive universities, we are committed to high quality research across a wide range of disciplines.
-We have over 30 academic departments, research centres, and a student body of around 17,000.
+We have over 30 academic departments and research centres and a student body of around 18,000.

 Our Policies and Actions to Prevent Slavery and Human Trafficking